sungjin70/vue-scoped-store-demo/README.md

 # vue-scoped-store-demo

-This project shows the overall functionality of the vue-scoped-store.
+This project shows the overall functionality of the ScopedStore.

 ## Project setup